mgpopinjay/kiimobi-explorer/README.md

 Simple data visualizer for Denso data from the MIT Media Lab PEV team powered by Node+Express and MongoDB.

-A Heroku compatible Procfile is bundled with the code.
-If you add a Mongo database via the Heroku console it should just work.

-And a test server is running on Heroku at: http://pev-explorer.herokuapp.com

 ### Getting Started

 First install dependencies: `npm install`